redis/redis-doc/docs/manual/eviction.md

 Starting with Redis 4.0, the [Least Frequently Used eviction mode](http://antirez.com/news/109) is available.
 This mode may work better (provide a better hits/misses ratio) in certain cases.
 In LFU mode, Redis will try to track the frequency of access of items, so the ones used rarely are evicted.
-This means the keys used often have an higher chance of remaining in memory.
+This means the keys used often have a higher chance of remaining in memory.

 To configure the LFU mode, the following policies are available: